GW231123: A Possible Primordial Black Hole Origin

 Given that the accretion efficiency drops significantly around the onset of structure formation~\cite{Hasinger:2020ptw,Hutsi:2019hlw,Ali-Haimoud:2017rtz}, we introduce a redshift cut-off $z_\text{ cut-off}$ beyond which we neglect further accretion.
 This benchmark value is motivated by detailed studies~\cite{DeLuca:2020bjf,DeLuca:2020qqa} and accounts for various model uncertainties including X-ray preheating~\cite{Oh:2003pm}, astrophysical feedback (both local and global)~\cite{Ricotti:2007au,Ali-Haimoud:2016mbv, Facchinetti:2022kbg}, and mechanical feedback~\cite{Bosch-Ramon:2020pcz}.
 We neglect the possible role of radiative feedback as proposed in the Park-Ricotti model~\cite{Park:2010yh,Park:2011rf,Park:2012cr,Sugimura:2020rdw,Scarcella:2020ssk}, which accounts for the impact of trapped radiation on the surrounding medium, leading to a localized enhancement in the speed of sound within the ionized region.
 Such an effect is expected to reduce the accretion efficiency.
 It should be emphasized that an $\mathcal{O}(1)$ change in the BH mass is sufficient to induce a complete spin-up, provided that accretion proceeds through a disk geometry.
 Overall, it is important to stress that large uncertainties on the PBH accretion model remain \cite{DeLuca:2023bcr,Serpico:2024cdz,Jangra:2024sif}.
 We expect that the parameter $z_\text{ {cut-off}}$ used here could be traded for more physical quantities that encode the uncertainties in the accretion efficiency for PBHs in binaries~\cite{Scarcellainprep}.

 Accretion has several important consequences on the PBH population.
 It increases the average mass, therefore shifting the distribution toward higher masses, developing a high-mass tail~\cite{DeLuca:2020bjf}.
-Additionally, accretion alters the PBH abundance fraction in DM as a function of redshift~\cite{DeLuca:2020fpg}
+Additionally, accretion alters the PBH abundance fraction in DM as a function of the redshift~\cite{DeLuca:2020fpg}

-where $\langle m (z) \rangle$ is the average PBH mass at redshift $z$ and $f_\PBH^{-1}(z_i)$ the PBH abundance at formation.
+where $\langle m (z) \rangle$ is the average PBH mass at redshift $z$ and $f_\PBH^{-1}(z_i)$ is the PBH abundance at formation.
 This redshift dependence is crucial when comparing theoretical predictions with observational constraints.

 The angular momentum carried by the infalling gas plays a key role in shaping the PBH spin evolution~\cite{Berti:2008af}.
-If an accretion disk forms, efficient spin-up occurs and the spin evolves as~\cite{Bardeen:1972fi,Brito:2014wla,Berti:2008af,DeLuca:2020qqa}
+In a regime of efficient baryonic accretion, typically realized for mildly super-Eddington rates, a thin accretion disk is expected to form in the equatorial plane of the PBH, leading to efficient transfer of angular momentum from the baryonic matter to the object, which eventually spins up~\cite{DeLuca:2020bjf,DeLuca:2020qqa}.
+In this thin-disk regime, the spin evolution can be described using a geodesic accretion model, whose corresponding evolution equation reads~\cite{Bardeen:1972fi,Brito:2014wla,Berti:2008af,DeLuca:2020qqa}

-where $\chi_j$ is the dimensionless spin of the $j$-th PBH and $g(\chi_j)$ is determined by the properties of the disk accretion model.
-Spin growth is capped at $\chi_\text{ max} = 0.998$ due to radiation losses~\cite{thorne,Gammie:2003qi}.
+where $\chi_j$ is the dimensionless spin of the $j$-th PBH and $g(\chi_j)$ is a dimensionless growth function set by the properties of the disk accretion model and shown explicitly in~\cite{DeLuca:2020qqa}.
+We emphasize that $g(\chi_j)$ provides a physically motivated but model-dependent parametrization of spin growth under efficient thin-disk accretion, capped at $\chi_\text{ max} = 0.998$ due to radiation losses~\cite{thorne,Gammie:2003qi}.
 A phenomenological fit of the mass-spin relation obtained using this accretion model is reported in Ref.~\cite{Franciolini:2021xbq}, which is shown in Fig.~\ref{fig:spins}.
 This mass-spin positive correlation is similar, but not entirely degenerate, with the one expected from astrophysical hierarchical merger scenarios, although the current limited GWTC-3 dataset cannot distinguish between the two \cite{Franciolini:2022iaa}.
 We emphasize that here accretion occurs at high redshifts, when the binaries are still widely separated, so the orientations of the individual PBH spins remain uncorrelated.